Paris

 The Eiffel Tower

 Some things you do just to say you did, how could we leave Paris without seeing the Eiffel tower?
 The tower was built for the 1889 World’s Fair, and is 1,089 feet tall.
 When completed it was the tallest structure in the world, surpassing the Washington monument.
 It remained so until usurped by the Chrysler Building in New York, in 1930.
-Yes, it’s very touristy, yes, you have to run a gauntlet of people selling miniature Eiffel tower sovereigns on blankets, but the structure is a cultural icon.
-The ride to the top is cool, because you are rising inside the framework and can look out as you go.

 We took the elevator to the top, and walked the stairs down.
 The tower has three levels, there are restaurants on the first two levels and the highest level is reached by a separate elevator.
 We went all the way to the top and the views are spectacular.
 Paris has a ban on skyscrapers and restrictions to keep buildings shorter than the Eiffel Tower.